Written by Marijn Overvest | Reviewed by Sjoerd Goedhart | Fact Checked by Ruud Emonds | Our editorial policy

 Ethical Sourcing Definition

-Ethical sourcing is the practice of ensuring that products are procured in a responsible and sustainable manner, emphasizing fair treatment of workers, safe working conditions, minimized environmental and social impacts, and adherence to specified standards throughout the supply chain.
+Ethical sourcing is the practice of ensuring that products are procured responsibly and sustainably, emphasizing fair treatment of workers, safe working conditions, minimized environmental and social impacts, and adherence to specified standards throughout the supply chain.

 It is the sustainable and responsible approach to managing your supply chain and sole sourcing.
-While most companies nowadays are practicing it, the public also has a lot of organizations who are always keeping a watch on procurement processes to make sure that the sourcing of products, goods, and services are done responsibly and ethically.
+While most companies nowadays are practicing it, the public also has a lot of organizations that are always keeping a watch on procurement processes to make sure that the sourcing of products, goods, and services is done responsibly and ethically.

 In simple terms, ethical sourcing is about making sure everything is done in a good way when buying products.
-It’s important for companies to think about people, nature, and communities when they do business.
+Companies need to think about people, nature, and communities when they do business.

 Far from being just a strategy to mitigate business risks, protect brand integrity, or sidestep superficial environmental claims, ethical sourcing offers businesses a distinct edge over their market peers.
 Ultimately, by embracing ethical sourcing, companies can cut down on emissions, bolster sustainability, and even witness a surge in their profits.